NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 ## INTRODUCTION

-NVIGI functions as a plugin manager that provides `secure plugin loading` and an `explicit` API, giving the host application complete control over every aspect of NVIGI's usage.
+NVIGI functions as a plugin manager that provides **secure plugin loading** and an **explicit** API, giving the host application complete control over every aspect of NVIGI's usage.

 ## Key Concepts

-* Typed and version structures are used for all data and C-style interfaces.
+* Typed and versioned structures are used for all data and C-style interfaces.
     * Structures can be chained together as needed
-    * Structures are ABI and backwards compatible
+    * Structures are ABI-compatible and backwards-compatible
-    * Structures can contain C-style API (aka interfaces) or just plain data (aka parameters or properties)
+    * Structures can contain C-style APIs (aka interfaces/function-pointers) or just plain data (aka parameters or properties)
 * Each plugin implements at least one C-style interface which is provided to the host application and other plugins to use
 * Interfaces are completely custom and it is up to the plugins to decide what functionality is needed in them
-* Different plugins can implement identical interfaces if needed, normally they would use different `backends` to provide same functionality
+* Different plugins can implement identical interfaces if needed, normally they would use different "backends" to provide same functionality
 * Plugins are **developed independently and can be updated independently** (as needed) in any application (even after it has shipped)
   * Each plugin defines the minimum specification required for it to run (minimum driver, OS versions etc.)
 * Plugins have unique identifiers in the following namespace format `nvigi::plugin::$name{::$backend::$api}::kId` where backend and API are optional